 Enterprise Zones (EZs), Targeted Tax Areas (TTAs), Manufacturing Enhancement Areas (MEAs), and Local Agency Military Base Recovery Areas (LAMBRAs) Incentives.
-For taxable years beginning before January 1,2014, California provided an array of tax incentives to businesses and their employees located in designated EZs, TTAs, MEAs and LAMBRAs.
+For taxable years beginning before January 1, 2014, California provided an array of tax incentives to businesses and their employees located in designated EZs, TTAs, MEAs and LAMBRAs.
 These designated zones and areas are economically depressed areas of the state designated by the Department of Housing and Community Development.
-Special incentives include:
+Federal law provides limited benefits to a very small number of "Empowerment Zones" and "Enterprise Communities".
+Some of these federal zones partially overlap California's geographically based economic incentive areas.
+Regions of overlap include Los Angeles, Santa Ana, San Diego, San Francisco, Oakland, Imperial County, Watsonville, and Fresno.
+California's tax incentives include:

-- For EZs.
-A tax credit for sales or use taxes paid on the purchase of qualified machinery and machinery parts, (which can reduce regular tax below tentative minimum tax (TMT)); a tax credit to employers for wages paid to qualified employees working in the zone (which can also reduce regular tax below TMT); a tax deduction for net interest income arising from loans made to zone businesses; and expensing of all or part of the cost of qualified property. - For TTAs.
-A tax credit for sales or use taxes paid on the purchase of qualified machinery and machinery parts, a tax credit for wages paid to qualified employees working in the targeted tax area, and expensing of all or part of the cost of qualified property.
-Both credits can reduce regular tax below tentative minimum tax. - For MEAs.
-A credit for wages paid to qualified employees working in the MEA. - ^o For LAMBRA.
+- o For EZs.
+A tax credit for sales or use taxes paid on the purchase of qualified machinery and machinery parts, (which can reduce regular tax below tentative minimum tax (TMT)); a tax credit to employers for wages paid to qualified employees working in the zone (which can also reduce regular tax below TMT); a tax deduction for net interest income arising from loans made to zone businesses; and expensing of all or part of the cost of qualified property. - ^o For LAMBRA.
 A tax credit for sales or use taxes paid on the purchases of qualified machinery and machinery parts; a tax credit to employers for wages paid to qualified employees working in the area; and expensing of all or part of the cost of qualified property.